 One of the best alternatives to using your regular cell carrier for texting is to use a third party app over wifi.
 These apps are typically free.
 A great free option is WhatsApp.
 It’s available for both iPhone and Android.
 However, if you don’t already have an account, you will need to download the app and set up the app prior to leaving home (or at least while you are on land).

-While the third party apps like WhatsApp are free.
-Meaning there is no charge for the app itself.
-Nor is there any charge for sending or receiving individual messages.
-But, you will need access to the cruise ship’s wifi which typically requires some type of paid package.
+Note that third-party apps like WhatsApp are free in that there is no charge for the app itself, nor is there any charge for sending or receiving individual messages.
+However, you will need access to the cruise ship’s Wi-Fi, which typically requires some type of paid package.

 Using WhatsApp as an example, you can send regular narrative messages, text photos and videos, and to some extent, you may be able to have a video call.